Admissions for MPA, MAIR and MA Public Diplomacy & Global Communications (PDGC) Programs

 considered for those applicants who choose to submit them.

-All TOEFL test scores must be sent to Syracuse University from the testing service.
+All required test scores must be sent to Syracuse University from the testing service.
 The code for all standardized exams at Syracuse University 2823.

 For full merit-based financial aid consideration, the application deadlines are: